JoeMinecrafter/MaintenanceMode/README.md

 A simple maintenance mode plugin for BungeeCord and Bukkit servers.

+_All players are kicked when maintenance mode is entered_

 ### Permissions
 The only permission is `maintenance.toggle` which grants access to every subcommand.